Amanda Lear: 1983–1999: Television career and comeback attempts

-Lear launched a very successful and lucrative career as a TV presenter in Italy, thanks to the future prime minister Silvio Berlusconi, soon becoming something of a household name in that country.
-She hosted many successful TV shows there, including Premiatissima and W le donne (the latter adapted in France as Cherchez la femme), in which she frequently promoted her music.
+Lear launched a very successful and lucrative career as a TV presenter in Italy, thanks to the future prime minister Silvio Berlusconi, soon becoming a household name in that country.
+She hosted many successful TV shows there, including Premiatissima and W le donne (the latter adapted in France as Cherchez la femme), where she frequently promoted her music.
 The singer recorded a string of dance singles for various European labels: "Assassino" and "Ritmo Salsa" in 1984, followed by "No Credit Card" and "Women" in 1985.
-A minialbum titled A L, with four covers of classic songs, including Marilyn Monroe's "Bye Bye Baby" and "As Time Goes By" from the film Casablanca, was recorded for Five Records and released in 1985.
-Her music career, however, had waned by that point and she failed to find chart success with her recordings at that time.
+A mini album titled A L, with four covers of classic songs, including Marilyn Monroe's "Bye Bye Baby" and "As Time Goes By" from the film Casablanca, was recorded for Five Records and released in 1985.
+Her music career, however, had waned by that point, and she had failed to find chart success with her recordings at that time.
 In late 1985, Lear appeared in a series of TV spots for Fiat.
-She had written her first book, the autobiography My Life with Dalí, which told about her long relationship with the famous painter.
+She had written her first book, the autobiography My Life with Dalí, about her long relationship with the famous painter.
 Originally published in French, the book was translated into other languages in the second half of the 1980s.